 Are you finally ready to improve your circumstances?
-Are you ready to take it to the next level?
+Are you prepared to take it to the next level and focus on some deep questions to ask yourself?
 Are you ready to step forward to begin the journey of never-ending improvement?

-If so, asking the right kind of questions will be your best guide.
-Basically, thinking is nothing more than the asking and answering of questions.
+If so, asking the right questions will be your best guide.
+Thinking is nothing more than asking and answering questions.
 All discoveries, both great and small, are realized by asking questions.
-You’ll need to continually ask questions and be inquisitive if you want to expand your consciousness and increase the quality of your life.
+You’ll need to ask questions continually and be inquisitive if you want to expand your consciousness and increase the quality of your life.

-Ask yourself these questions in order to improve the quality of your life:
+Here are 8 deep questions to ask yourself to improve the quality of your life:

 “I do not think much of a man who is not wiser today than he was yesterday.”

 Self-reflection is imperative for personal growth.
 Do you ever find yourself twisting words and thoughts with the intent to deceive?
 Or worse, did you realize it only after the fact?
 How much time and energy did this cost you in the end?
 The adage, “The truth will set you free,” is not meant for the benefit of humanity but for the benefit of you.
 Being truthful and practicing self-awareness for yourself and others saves you time and reputation.
 Truthfulness will bring you a sense of peace.
 And it will save you all that time and effort of backtracking, re-spinning, or trying to keep your stories straight.
 Perhaps that is why Thomas Paine wrote, “It is necessary to the happiness of man that he is mentally faithful to himself.”
 Resist the urge to deflect these deep questions to ask yourself, and really dig deep.
 You are capable of living an honest life.
 It simply requires self-awareness and the practice of becoming truthful with yourself.

 4. On a scale of 1 to 10, what is the rate of my current performance?